Adibaba1108/ThesisCode/README.md

       #       test_y_channel: false
     ```

-2.Secondly use the trained Real-ESRNet model as an initialization of the generator, and train thesis model with a combination of L1 loss, perceptual loss and GAN loss.
+2.Secondly use the trained Real-ESRNet model as an initialization of the generator, and I have train thesis model with a combination of L1 loss, perceptual loss and GAN loss.
-     After the training of Real-ESRNet, you now have the file `experiments/train_RealESRNetx4plus_1000k_B12G4_fromESRGAN/model/net_g_1000000.pth`.
-If you need to specify the pre-trained path to other files, modify the `pretrain_network_g` value in the option file `train_realesrgan_x4plus.yml`.
+     After the training of Real-ESRNet, there will be a file `experiments/train_RealESRNetx4plus_1000k_B12G4_fromESRGAN/model/net_g_1000000.pth`.
+If one need to specify the pre-trained path to other files, modify the `pretrain_network_g` value in the option file `train_realesrgan_x4plus.yml`.
 2. Modify the option file `train_realesrgan_x4plus.yml` accordingly.
 Most modifications are similar to those listed above.

 ## Dataset Preparation